Acting for the Camera: Back to One is a "how to" book with practical steps to achieve a professional performance on camera.

-The book focuses on four distinct areas: how to prepare the character and bring them to life, how to execute the technical responsibilities that will assist the editor in creating the on-camera performance in post-production, tips from industry professionals, and how to create effective self-tape auditions.
+The book focuses on four distinct areas: how to prepare the character, how to execute the technical responsibilities that will assist the editor in creating the on-camera performance in post-production, tips from industry professionals, and how to create effective self-tape auditions.
 Part One: The Character’s World is packed with tools to analyze the script and fully prepare the character before arriving on set.
 Part Two: The Actor’s World focuses on developing technical acting skills for the camera that assist the pre- and post-production teams to create a dynamic on-screen performance.
-In Part Three: The Professional World industry professionals provide tips from inside the Film/TV audition room and how to navigate a career in the acting business.
+In Part Three: The Professional World, industry professionals provide tips from inside the film/TV audition room and how to navigate a career in the acting business.
 The final section, Part Four: Self-Tape Like a Pro, outlines how to build a self-tape studio in the privacy of your own home and submit high-quality self-tape auditions that will help you stand out from the competition.

 Table of Contents